Holy Day of Obligation

 2 tablespoons orange juice

 grated zest of one lemon

-In a food processor, pulse together flour, cornmeal, sugar, and salt.
+1. In a food processor, pulse together flour, almond meal, sugar, and salt.
 Add in butter and finely minced lemon zest, and pulse until mixture resembles a coarse meal (with some pea-size butter lumps).
 Drizzle in ice water and pulse until mixture holds together when squeezed between fingers, adding additional water if needed.
 Press the dough evenly into a 11 x 8 x 1 inch rectangular pan or a 10-inch fluted round tart pan.
 Take a rolling pin and roll over the top of the pan, trimming edges to fit the rim.
-Set aside in the fridge for 20 minutes to chill (ensures a flakier crust).
+Take a fork and dock the crust.
+Set aside in the fridge for 20 minutes to chill.

-Preheat oven to 375°F. Bake crust in middle of oven until center and edges are golden, 30-35 minutes (don't worry if bottom of crust cracks), then cool in pan on a rack.
+2. Preheat oven to 375°F. Bake crust until golden, 30-35 minutes (don't worry if bottom of crust cracks), then cool in pan on a rack.

-To make filling, Whip the cheeses together.
-Add sugar and beat one more minute until it is light and fluffy and in lemon juice, zest, and vanilla.
+3. To make filling: Whip the cheeses together.
+Add sugar and beat one more minute until it is light and fluffy, add in the sour cream, lemon juice, zest, and vanilla, mix well.

-To assemble, remove sides from the tart pan and spread mascarpone filling in the cooled shell, smoothing the top with a spatula.
+5. To assemble: allow the pie to cool.
 Cut figs into slices or lengthwise into quarters, and arrange on the surface.
 Keep chilled until ready to serve.

-Optional glaze: heat 2 tbsp red currant or orange jelly and 1 tbsp maple syrup in a small saucepan and stir until jelly is melted.
-Allow to cool slightly, then brush glaze on figs before serving.
+1. Optional glaze: heat 2 tablespoons apricot jelly and 1 tablespoon maple syrup in a small saucepan and stir until jelly is melted.
+Allow to cool slightly, then brush glaze on figs so they shine.